 The LTL Checker presented in this paper is embedded in the ProM framework and should be seen as an addition to a collection of process mining tools.
 Therefore, we first describe the ProM framework and some of the process mining techniques that have been developed in this framework.
+The goal of this section is to introduce the format used to log events and to provide a brief overview of some of the techniques complementing the results presented in this paper.

 In Table 1 we showed a fragment of some event log.
 We assume a standard log format, named MXML, and have developed several adaptors to map logs in different information systems onto our log format (e.g., Staffware, FLOWer, MS Exchange, MQSeries, etc.).
-Figure 2 shows the hierarchical structure of MXML.
+Figure 3 shows the hierarchical structure of MXML.
 The format is XML based and is defined by an XML schema (cf. www.processmining.org).